csiebler/csiebler.github.io/content/posts/optimizing-latency-azure-openai.md

 ## Summary

 This post has presented an easy approach to measure Azure OpenAI response latency across the globe.
 By sending a tiny prompt, waiting for its completion, and then choosing the best-performing region, we can optimize our actual API calls and hopefully minimize latency spikes.
+While this will likely reduce the latency spikes you'll see, it won't fully eliminate them.
+If your workload can't tolerate any any spikes, I'd suggest you to talk to your Microsoft Sales person regarding the [Provisioned Throughput Model](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/generative-ai-for-developers-exploring-new-tools-and-apis-in/ba-p/3817003#:~:text=Provisioned%20Throughput%20Model&text=It%20provides%20a%20dedicated%20connection,with%20limited%20access%20in%20June.).